thecarp/dactyl-keyboard/doc/options-main.md

 Bodies in addition to those predefined by the application.

-This feature is intended for dividing up a keyboard case into parts for easier printing (see also `dfm`) or easier assembly.
+This feature is intended for dividing up a keyboard case into parts for easier printing and/or easier assembly.
 It is not intended for adding novel shapes, such as washable cup holders to fit into `ports` etc. Custom bodies can be combined with `tweaks` to add and separate shapes, but complex novel shapes should typically be designed separately from this application (see `dmote-beam` for an example), or else added as features of the application.

 The structure of the `custom-bodies` section is a map of new body names to maps of the following parameters: